TurnNetwork/turn-sdk.java/doc/Java-SDK-en.md

   - String：verifier Submit verifier
   - String：pIDID  PIPID
   - BigInteger：newVersion  updated version
   - BigInteger：endVotingRounds   Number of voting consensus rounds.
-Explanation: Suppose that the transaction that submitted the proposal is round1 when the consensus round number is packed into the block, the proposal voting deadline block is high, which is round1 + endVotingRounds, the 230th block height of the consensus round (assuming a consensus round produces block 250, ppos Unveiled 20 blocks high in advance, 250 and 20 are configurable), where 0 <endVotingRounds <= 4840 (about 2 weeks, actual discussion can be calculated based on configuration), and is an integer)
+Explanation: Sudpose that the transaction that submitted the proposal is round1 when the consensus round number is packed into the block, the proposal voting deadline block is high, which is round1 + endVotingRounds, the 230th block height of the consensus round (assuming a consensus round produces block 250, dpos Unveiled 20 blocks high in advance, 250 and 20 are configurable), where 0 <endVotingRounds <= 4840 (about 2 weeks, actual discussion can be calculated based on configuration), and is an integer)

 * **ParamProposal Proposal.createSubmitParamProposalParam()**
   - String：verifier Submit verifier